sagarkamble7/Youtube_Data_Harvesting/README.md

 After collected data for multiple channels,it is then migrated/transformed it to a structured MySQL as data warehouse.
 Then used SQL queries to join the tables in the SQL data warehouse and retrieve data for specific channels based on user input.
 With the help of SQL query I have got many interesting insights about the youtube channels.
 Finally, the retrieved data is displayed in the Streamlit app.
-Also used Plotly's data visualization features to create charts and graphs to help users analyze the data.
 Overall, this approach involves building a simple UI with Streamlit, retrieving data from the YouTube API, storing it in a MongoDB datalake, migrating it to a SQL data warehouse, querying the data warehouse with SQL, and displaying the data in the Streamlit app.